 If the cost of owning an investment property is more than the income you receive, what’s the point?

-I mean sure, Negative Gearing allows you to offset those losses against your other income, but even on the highest tax scale of 45% you’re still losing 55% of your hard earned cash (at least on paper).
+I mean sure, Negative Gearing allows you to offset those losses against your other income, but even on the highest tax scale you’re still losing some of your hard earned cash (at least on paper).

 So, let’s talk depreciation.